lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:09 PM)_

 > Iris turns.
-> I’m gonna go see what the holdup is.
+> I'm gonna go see what the holdup is.
 Thanks again.
-> she exits Deyner’s room, heading to the cockpit.
+> she exits Deyner's room, heading to the cockpit.

 **WatchfulDrake** _(30-Sep-18 03:09 PM)_